 DISTRIBUTED EDUCATION: The global classroom

-Fab Academy consists of both classes online and offline disciplines, a method which we call “distributed education“.
+Fab Academy consists of both classes online and offline, a method which we call “distributed education“.
 Students work on two levels – global and local.
-The global level, otherwise known as the Global Campus, connects +250 students enrolled in Fab Academy in more than 50 cities worldwide.
-The students connect weekly for Global Lectures with Professor Neil Gershenfeld – Director of MIT’s Center for Bits and Atoms.
+The global level, otherwise known as the Global Campus, connects +250 students enrolled in Fab Academy every year in more than 50 cities worldwide.
+The students connect weekly for Global Lectures with Professor Neil Gershenfeld.
 After every Global Lecture, in which Prof. Gershenfeld explains the content and lays out the assignment for the week, there is a round of reviews that opens the possibility for students to interact with the rest of the global community.

 Once enrolled in Fab Academy you will learn how to use the Fab Lab’s digital fabrication tools, machines and skills such as Project management, Computer design, Computer-controlled cutting, Electronics, 3D scanning and printing, Electronics design, Computer-controlled machining, Embedded programming, Molding and casting, Networking and communications, Mechanical design, Interface and application programming and Machine design.
 In addition to the Global Lectures, there are two days each week where you will receive specific support for your project and have access to Fab Lab Barcelona’s workshop and digital fabrication equipment.

 Over more than ten years of experience in teaching the course, Fab Lab Barcelona has become a global benchmark for the Fab Academy experience.
 Students come from every continent to study at Fab Lab Barcelona.